phaneesh/dropwizard-jmxmp/README.md

 ## Note
 * Make sure that the port that is being used is exposed in Dockerfile
-* Make sure you define port in marathon deployment configuration
+* Make sure you define port in the container deployment configuration
 * Use these JVM arguments
 ```
  -Dcom.sun.management.jmxremote.local.only=false -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false